-EARLY AMERICAN HISTORY Fall/Spring, 3 credits
+EARLY AMERICAN HISTORY

 This course deals with the leading aspects of American history from discovery through the end of the Civil War.
 Attention is given to political issues, institutions, political parties, leadership, and diplomatic and constitutional questions, as well as economic, social and intellectual trends.
 This course also focuses on what is unique in the American historical experience, and relates American history to the broader global setting.
 Three hours lecture per week.